Select Page

 The RESO Data Dictionary is a living reference source meant to standardize MLS data.
 It is discussed and often updated monthly in the Data Dictionary Workgroup.

-You are, however, required to locate field name commonality.
+You are, however, required to locate field name commonality to be in conformance for certification.
 If your Price field is really a list price, then you must use the Data Dictionary Standard Name of ListPrice as your field name.

 Standard Names, which are overwhelmingly written in PascalCase (e.g., TaxAnnualAmount, no spaces), are the data field names needed for technical interoperability.
 Display Names appear as field labels for reports or listing input (e.g., Tax Annual Amount, spaces included).
 Display Names are your choice but aligning them to Standard Names is recommended.